yukondude/Scripnix/README.md

 ## Development Setup

  1. Install Scripnix, as above, so that all of its dependencies are available.
- 1. Create a Python 3 virtualenv for Scripnix.
+ 1. Create a Python 3 virtualenv for Scripnix: `mkvirtualenv --python=$(which python3) Scripnix`
- 1. Clone the Scripnix repo.
+ 1. Clone the Scripnix repo: `git clone https://github.com/yukondude/Scripnix.git`
  1. Install dependencies: `pip install -r requirements.txt -r requirements-dev.txt -r requirements-test.txt`
  1. Install the project in development mode: `./setup.py develop`
  1. Run the unit tests to make sure everything is copacetic: `./setup.py test`